mark1bean/live-effect-functions-for-illustrator/README.md

 ## Acknowledgements

-Thanks to lots of help and encouragement from CarlosCanto, Silly-V, femkeblanco and KurtGold at [community.adobe.com](https://community.adobe.com)
+Thanks to lots of help and encouragement from CarlosCanto, Silly-V, femkeblanco, KurtGold and sttk3 at [community.adobe.com](https://community.adobe.com)

 Thanks to the contributors at [gl-mat4](https://github.com/stackgl/gl-mat4) where I found some excellent 3D matrix functions that saved me a lot of time.